kmlawson/history-of-history-in-east-asia/seminars.md

 Brandt, Kim. *Kingdom of Beauty: Mingei and the Politics of Folk Art in Imperial Japan*.
 Duke University Press Books, 2007.
 (P)

 ### Preparation

+As you read for this week, think back to our week on the self and other in imperial China.
+Are the stakes different in this period, and if so how?

 \pagebreak